Upstream energy companies

 Upstream companies engage in the exploration and production (or E&P) of crude oil and natural gas.

-As noted in the chart above, Pioneer Natural Resources has been the outperformer in our group since September 4, 2012, returning 23%.
-During the same period, Concho Resources returned 21%.
+As you can see in the above graph, EOG Resources (EOG) has been the outperformer in our group since June 12, 2012, returning 93%.
+During the same period, Pioneer Natural Resources (PXD) returned 61%.
+Continental Resources (CLR) and Marathon Oil (MRO) returned 30% and 16%, respectively.

 - Falling production costs made continued operations viable even at low energy prices.

 - Many upstream companies have huge debts.
-Any sharp decline in production can seriously impair their debt repayment capacity.
+Any sharp decline in production will seriously impair their debt repayment capacity.